 The HAMP program (Home Affordable Modification Program)‚ has helped just 630‚000 of the targeted 4 million homeowners.
 Republicans are looking to kill the program and even Democrats acknowledge it has been a disappointment — primarily because banks have done everything in their power to avoid cooperating.
 Lost paperwork‚ endless delays‚ and rejecting qualified applicants are just a few of the tactics employed by banks‚ which are now making billions by foreclosing on homes.
 In some cases‚ a homeowner has been approved for temporary modification.
 The bank then rejects them for a permanent modification and uses the resulting arrears as a reason to foreclose on the home.

-We are well past the point where a struggling homeowner in Los Angeles should expect a fair shake from their bank.
+We are well past the point where a struggling homeowner in Woodland Hills should expect a fair shake from their bank.
 Consulting an attorney is the best bet to protect the financial well-being of you and your family.

 In comparison to government efforts‚ Pennsylvania’s program has kept the state’s foreclosure rate 23rd lowest in the nation — despite being in the top half of states with the highest unemployment rate.